Exchange Place station (PATH)

 The Exchange Place station is a station on the Port Authority Trans–Hudson (PATH) rail system in the Paulus Hook neighborhood of Jersey City, Hudson County, New Jersey.
 The station is on the Newark–World Trade Center line between Newark Penn Station and World Trade Center all week and the Hoboken–World Trade Center line during the day on weekdays to service Hoboken Terminal.
 Exchange Place provides access to the Jersey City waterfront and a station on the Hudson–Bergen Light Rail, where connections are available to Bayonne and North Bergen.

-Exchange Place station opened on July 19, 1909 as part of the original opening of the Hudson and Manhattan Railroad between the former Pennsylvania Railroad terminal at Exchange Place and Hudson Terminal.
+Exchange Place station opened on July 19, 1909, as part of the original opening of the Hudson and Manhattan Railroad between the former Pennsylvania Railroad terminal at Exchange Place and Hudson Terminal.
 The station headhouse was rebuilt in 1989.
 Exchange Place station flooded after the September 11 attacks and was closed until June 29, 2003, when it became a temporary terminal.
 Service returned to World Trade Center on November 23, 2003.

 History

 Original station

 The original Exchange Place station opened on July 19, 1909 at the western end of the Downtown Hudson Tubes adjacent to the Pennsylvania Railroad station and ferry terminal.
-The aboveground entrance and platforms were refurbished in the late 1960s and early 1970s after the Port Authority of New York and New Jersey took over operations of the Hudson and Manhattan Railroad.
+The above-ground entrance and platforms were refurbished in the late 1960s and early 1970s after the Port Authority of New York and New Jersey took over operations of the Hudson and Manhattan Railroad.

 A derailment on April 26, 1942 at this station resulted in five deaths and over 200 injuries.
 In that incident, the train operator Louis Vierbucken was charged with manslaughter, as he was under the influence of liquor.
 Court records recount that he "began to go faster and faster, disregarding warning signals and curves" and then the train derailed at the station.